GlasgowEmbedded/glasgow/docs/manual/src/use/repl-script.rst

     I: g.applet.interface.i2c_initiator: dropping to REPL; use 'help(iface)' to see available APIs
     >>>

-What happens now is entirely up to you --- ``glasgow script ...`` is given an identical environment, except that will run the nominated script rather than present control to you.
+What happens now is entirely up to you --- ``glasgow script ...`` is given an identical environment, except that it will run the nominated script rather than present control to you.

-The Glasgow framework provides us access to the ``device``, ``iface`` and ``args`` variables.
+The Glasgow framework provides us with access to the ``device``, ``iface`` and ``args`` variables.

 .. code:: console